-Upon written request to our Corporate Secretary at 11115 Rushmore Drive, Charlotte, North Carolina 28277, we will provide without charge to each person solicited an additional copy of our 2017 Annual Report on Form 10-K, including the financial statements and financial statement schedule filed therewith.
-Copies are also available on our website at http://investor-relations.tree.com/sec.cfm.
-We will furnish requesting stockholders with any exhibit not contained in our 2017 Annual Report on Form 10-K upon payment of a reasonable fee.
+Upon written request to our Corporate Secretary at 11115 Rushmore Drive, Charlotte, North Carolina 28277, we will provide without charge to each person solicited an additional copy of our 2018 Annual Report on Form 10-K, including the financial statements and financial statement schedule filed therewith.
+Copies are also available on our website at https://investors.lendingtree.com/financials/sec-filings.
+We will furnish requesting stockholders with any exhibit not contained in our 2018 Annual Report on Form 10-K upon payment of a reasonable fee.

-PROPOSALS BY STOCKHOLDERS FOR PRESENTATION AT OUR 2019 ANNUAL MEETING
+PROPOSALS BY STOCKHOLDERS FOR PRESENTATION AT OUR 2020 ANNUAL MEETING

-Stockholders who intend to have a proposal considered for inclusion in our proxy materials for presentation at our 2019 Annual Meeting of Stockholders must submit the proposal to us at our corporate headquarters no later than December 29, 2018, which proposal must be made in accordance with the provisions of Rule 14a-8 of the Exchange Act.
-Stockholders who intend to present a proposal at our 2019 Annual Meeting of Stockholders without inclusion of the proposal in our proxy materials are required to provide notice of such proposal to our Corporate Secretary so that such notice is received by our Corporate Secretary at our principal executive offices no later than April 14, 2019, and no earlier than March 15, 2019.
-We reserve the right to reject, rule out of order or take other appropriate action with respect to any proposal that does not comply with these and other applicable requirements.
+Stockholders who intend to have a proposal included in our proxy materials for presentation at our 2020 Annual Meeting of Stockholders must submit the proposal to us at our corporate headquarters no later than December 28, 2019, which proposal must be made in accordance with the provisions of Rule 14a-8 of the Exchange Act, unless the date of the 2020 Annual Meeting has been changed by more than 30 days from the date of the previous year's annual meeting, in which case the deadline is a reasonable time before the company begins to print and send its proxy materials.
+Stockholders who intend to present a proposal at our 2020 Annual Meeting of Stockholders without inclusion of the proposal in our proxy materials are required to provide notice of such proposal to our Corporate Secretary so that such notice is received by our Corporate Secretary at our principal executive offices no later than April 13, 2020, and no earlier than March 14, 2020; provided, however, that if the date of the 2020 Annual Meeting is advanced more than 30 days prior to or delayed by more than 30 days after the anniversary of the preceding year's annual meeting, notice to be timely must be so delivered not later than the close of business on the later of (i) the 90th day prior to the 2020 annual Meeting, or (ii) the 10th day following the day on which public announcement of the date of the 2020 annual Meeting is first made.
+We reserve the right to reject, rule out of order or take other appropriate action with respect to any proposal that does not comply with these and other applicable requirements, including those set forth in our bylaws.